 By Daniella Varga

-We’ve all been there, dreading to open the mail tab, afraid to see what’s waiting for us there - but here’s the good news, you don’t have to drown in email.
-By applying the methods and tools I am about to introduce in this post, you will have everything in hand to make sure you’re using your Gmail inbox efficiently.
+We’ve all been there, dreading to open the mail tab, afraid to see what’s waiting for us there - but here’s the good news, you don’t have to drown in an email.
+By applying the advanced Gmail tips I am about to introduce in this post, you will have everything in-hand to make sure you’re using your Gmail inbox efficiently.

 There are two great methods for handling your Gmail account; the Zero Inbox Approach and the GTD (Getting Things Done) method.